jinxlux/Hanabi/README.md

 # Hanabi

 > Note: Unfortunately, the project cannot run normally since the server is down after the end of software engineering class.
-You can still check our documents and codes of our project.
+You can still check documents and codes of our project.

 ### Design and Final report
 > [Design Document](https://github.com/jinxlux/Hanabi/blob/main/d1-master/Documentation/Design/DESIGN.pdf)